|

 Guangzhou, also known as Canton or Kwangchow, is the capital of Guangdong Province in southern China.
 With a history spanning over 2,200 years, it has been a key port city on the Maritime Silk Road and remains a vital international trade hub.

-Guangzhou - China Travel Guide
+Guangzhou Travel Guide 2026 - China Discovery

 Guangzhou – Travel guide at Wikivoyage